 Microsoft’s Enterprise Mobility and Security (EMS) platform makes it much easier to manage device security across desktops, laptops, mobiles and tablets.
 As an identity-driven set of Cloud-based BYOD management tools, Enterprise Mobility and Security secures sensitive company documents.
 This means your business documents can be securely accessed by users regardless of location or what device they are using.

 Microsoft InTune is built into Enterprise Moblilty and Security, making this solution GDPR compliant.
 InTune enables users to use their own device for work purposes and also store business data on the device.
 One notable feature of Intune is that there is a complete separation of personal and business documents so the organisation you work for cannot read your personal messages and you are unable to copy and paste business data into a personal app.
-Another feature is that if your BYOD business device was to be lost or stolen, InTune is able to remotely and selectively wipe the sensitive business data from the device meaning there is no breach of business data.
+Another feature is that if your BYOD business device was to be lost or stolen, InTune is able to remotely and selectively wipe the sensitive business data from the device meaning there is no breach of business data, an IT Security component that cannot be ignored.

 Which product is best suited to my businesses needs?